Ali Ahmet Çapraz: Early life and career

 Çapraz defeated Lebanese wrestler Ali Musa at a World Heavyweight title match held in Beirut on January 31, 1948.
 He later travelled to many countries and was known for his feuds with Greek, French, and American wrestlers such as Karpozilos, Iliyazi, Bagras, and Kosta Natail.

 Personal life

 As of 2001, Çapraz and his second wife (married in 1979) were living in Bandırma where he settled after retirement.
-He died sometime between 2001 to 2006.
+He died sometime between 2001 and 2006.